brandonhorst/elliptical/doc/basics/options.md

 - `score : Number` - used for sorting outputs.
 - `qualifiers: Array<String>` - used for distinguishing between outputs
 with similar `words`.

-When tarse traverses the `element` it starts
-Tarse starts with a single `option`